IsaacCavallaro/IsaacCavallaro_T2_A1-B/Part_B.md

 - This refers to the storage taken up by an algorithm.

-- Therefore space complexity refers deals with the amount of memory taken up on the computer in order to execute the algorithm.
+- Therefore space complexity deals with the amount of memory taken up on the computer in order to execute the algorithm.

-- A good algorithm with balance between both measurements; Time and Space complexity.
+- A good algorithm will balance between both measurements; Time and Space complexity.

 - For example, an algorithm may be very fast but it is not very useful it the algorithm consumes more memory than available.